One-Two-Two: Operation

-There was also a restaurant, the Boeuf à la Ficelle ("beef with the string," named after a recipe of roast beef filet dipped in a broth of vegetables and spices on the end of a string).
+There was also a restaurant, the Boeuf à la Ficelle ("beef on a string," named after a recipe of roast beef filet dipped in a broth of vegetables and spices on the end of a string).
 The waitresses wore only high-heeled shoes and a camellia in their hair.
 Guests were welcome for dinner and coffee and to smoke a cigar in a living room afterwards.
 They could chat with girls without the obligation to go further.

-The One-Two-Two during the German Occupation

-During World War II and the German occupation of Paris (1940–1944), the One-Two-Two, like other luxury brothels such as Le Chabanais, was a place of "after-work" relaxation for many German officers who came to benefit from the services of the young boarders.
+German occupation

-The establishment wasn't affected by rationing.
-Otto Brandl, one of the main officers of the Abwehr in France after September 1940, was involved the Parisian black market.
+The establishment was not affected by rationing.
+Otto Brandl, one of the main officers of the Abwehr in France after September 1940, was involved in the Parisian black market.
 He and captain Wilhelm Radecke ran their black market operations from the One-Two-Two.

-Also involved were "Monsieur Michel" (Mandel Szkolnikoff), the biggest supplier of the Germans, and "Joseph" (Joseph Joanovici), a former Romanian-born scavenger who has the status of "economically valuable Jew", members of the French Gestapo (nicknamed "Carlingue" or Fuselage in French) and members of Pierre Bonny and Henri Lafont criminal gang.

 After the Liberation of Paris by the allies, Fabienne traded with the Americans.
 She wrote that there were very good people, but also racists.
 She didn't accept that one guy wanted to hit a girl because she was black.

-Patrons

-It was a place frequented by high society; where people went to be seen there (some men going there only for dining with their companion) and to enjoy the charm of its "boarders."